thin-edge/thin-edge.io/design/thin-edge-actors-design.md

     * The channel receivers are owned by the actor instances that consume and process the messages.
     * The channel senders are freely cloned and given by the recipients to the actors that produce the messages.
 1. Enforce no constraint on the actor behaviors.
-   * An actor behavior is simply defined by an `async fn run(&mut self)` method, with no extra context or runtime.
+    * An actor behavior is simply defined by an `async fn run(self)` method, with no extra context or runtime.
     * Therefore, an actor instance has to be given, along its state, any channel required to send and receive messages.
     But, the actor implementation is free to organize its event loop.
        * Messages can be processed in turn or concurrently.